 Generally speaking, loaded flexion is unequivocally contraindicated during acute and sub-acute lumbar spine herniations.
 Indeed, for herniations when referred pain and neurological symptoms are present, lumbar flexion is discouraged.
 This is because the load pushes the disc further outwards.
 So, sit-ups are definitely not appropriate during this period.

 Certainly, Pilates offers fantastic alternatives and ‘flexion free’ workouts are widely recommended in rehabilitation practices.
 In addition, these exercises aim to retrain the deep local spinal stabilisers and should be introduced as soon as the individual is relatively pain free.

 After the person has been symptom free, spinal flexion should be gradually introduced.
-First, non-loaded flexion as in a cat stretch, and much later in the remodelling phase, loaded flexion as in a half roll back.
+Firstly, non-loaded flexion as in a cat stretch, and much later in the remodelling phase, loaded flexion as in a half roll back.

 The General Rule

-Considerations need to be made for certain types of low back pain.
+Generally speaking, for non-specific low back pain Pilates exercises are highly recommended.
+But, considerations need to be made for certain types of low back pain.
 If in doubt, seek advise from a qualified medical professional.

-Pilates for Prevention
+Pilates for Injury Prevention

 “Improving the ability of muscles to respond to perturbations that potentially disrupt spinal stability is important in protecting the motion segments against repetitive microtrauma (1), (2) that potentially leads to low back disorders”

 In the field of sport rehabilitation achieving abdominal muscle strength and proper order of activation of the abdominal muscles are major considerations.
 Especially, for improving performance and functional movement, as well as for preventing musculoskeletal lower back pain (3).